ClemsonChoirs/website/src/pages/ensembles/cantorei.md

   - heading: What?
     image: /img/cu-choirs-logo-transparent.png
     text: >-
-      The audition will consist of sight-singing, and a few short vocal exercises.
+      The audition will consist of sight-singing, pitch matching, and singing My Country, 'Tis of Thee.
 For more information contact Dr. Bernarducci at bernar5@clemson.edu.
 subheadingThree: Featured Recording
 featuredRecordingAudio: